Don't blame the economy for China's latest market meltdown

 The Beijing Morning Post reported that many restaurants in the capital are fully booked for Chinese New Year's Eve early next month - suggesting more people are planning to go out and spend rather than following the tradition of preparing their "reunion dinner" at home - while the latest "Star Wars" movie just enjoyed a record-breaking opening weekend in China.

-"We think China's economy is stabilizing in the fourth quarter," said Zhou Jingtong, an analyst at Bank of China in Beijing.
+"We think China's economy is stabilising in the fourth quarter," said Zhou Jingtong, an analyst at Bank of China in Beijing.

 "There are no signs that the economy is getting worse, as official PMI improved in December.
 The consumer prices remained high while the factory-gate prices did not drop further."